LaneOuyang/heat-tutorial/108.Template-Parameters/README.md

 </br>
 ### 6. CONGRATULATIONS!
 You're Done!

 __Template Parameters: Want to know more?__ Along with the `parameters` section, this tutorial introduces some of Cloud Server's attributes.
-For a complete list of attributes, the source of truth is <a href="https://github.com/openstack/heat/blob/master/contrib/rackspace/heat/engine/plugins/cloud_server.py" target="_blank">the code</a>.
-Here is the guaranteed-to-be-out-of-date-as-soon-as-it-is-published list:

-* distro
-* flavor
-* image
-* private_ip
-* private_key
-* public_ip
-* server
+For more information on parameters see the <a href="http://docs.openstack.org/developer/heat/template_guide/hot_spec.html#parameters-section" target="_blank">HoT specification</a>.
+For a full list of Cloud Server attributes see the <a href="http://docs.openstack.org/developer/heat/template_guide/openstack.html#OS::Nova::Server" target="_blank">OpenStack documentation</a>.

 If you're not sure where to go next, try [the next tutorial](/109.Resource-Groups).